IOTechSystems/xrt-examples/AzureSphere/README.md

 `C:\Program Files (x86)\Microsoft Azure Sphere SDK\Sysroots\7`

+#### Install an XRT License File

+Now install the attached the [XRT License File ](Xrt_Azure_Sphere_Test_License.lic).
+You must ensure that XRT can locate the license in one of the following ways:
+* Set the XRT_LICENSE_FILE environment variable to the absolute path to the license file, using the following command, where <path> is the full path to your license file: o	export XRT_LICENSE_FILE=<path>/license.json
+* Place the license file in the default installation location; that is, the /opt/iotech/xrt directory

 ### Visual Studio Setup

 * Open Visual Studio and install Visual Studio Extensions for Azure Sphere